 Augusta, ME 04333-0162

 The OCP accepts application fee payments as bank checks or money orders made out to the Maine State Treasurer.
-According to the Maine Medical Use of Marijuana Act, the amounts that primary caregiver registry identification card applicants have to pay vary, depending on the number of marijuana plants they intend to grow.
+According to the Maine Medical Use of Marijuana Act, there is no annual registration fee for caregivers who choose not to cultivate cannabis plants on behalf of their patients.
+On the other hand, the amounts that primary caregiver registry identification card applicants have to pay vary, depending on the number of marijuana plants they intend to grow.
 The primary caregiver registry identification card application fee amounts are:

 As stipulated in the Maine Medical Use of Marijuana Act, the Maine Office of Cannabis Policy (OCP) maintains a database of registered medical marijuana caregivers in the state.
 However, the information on the database is not available to the public.
 Prospective medical marijuana patients in Maine may find caregivers online through trade associations (such as the Medical Marijuana Caregivers of Maine) and forums committed to educating patients and caregivers on medical marijuana use.
 There is no provision in the Maine Medical Use of Marijuana Act for remote primary caregiver operations.